 The SCIC records search results identify 21 previously recorded cultural resources within the Records Search Area, which is defined as approximately a 1-mile radius around the Proposed Project Area (see Figure 3).
-Of these, one is within the Proposed Project Area: prehistoric site P-37-031744/CA-SDI-20166, a prehistoric bedrock milling station.
+Of these, one is within the Proposed Project Area: prehistoric site P-37-031744/CA-SDI-20166, a prehistoric bedrock milling station, which was determined not eligible for the CRHR and NRHP by the CPUC (Kyle and Williams 2013).
 Details pertaining to these sites are presented in Table 3.